This article explains how our new ad surfing system works. It’s a quick read, please do not skip it if you want to get the most out of the system.

 Introducing the ‘truly’ Earn-As-You-Surf system…

-In this new system, which will be an important highlight in the new LeadsLeap 2.0, you will earn credits every 5 seconds for up to 3 minutes per ad.
+In this new system, you will earn credits every 5 seconds for up to 3 minutes per ad.

 The first 5 seconds will earn you 0.2 credit.
 Thereafter you will earn 0.1 credit every 5 seconds for up to 3 minutes.